romland/DataFetcher/README.md

 This is mostly for when you need to be a bit naughty, i.e. they do not want you to get that remote data.

-It handles the boring stuff:
+The library handles the boring stuff:
-- back-off period (in case of rate-limit/block/ban)
+- proxying
-- delay between tasks
+- delay tasks
+- retry on fail
 - user-agent randomization
 - randomize order of queries
 - (for now naive) csv import/export
 - re-assembly of CSV files with fetched data
 - error recovery (and caching in case of crash)
-- proxying
+- back-off period (in case of rate-limit/block/ban)
 - ...and more

 If you are being naughty, you will want to use one of the many proxy providers to fetch from a "random" IP address.